 Show up on time the morning of.

-It’s a groomsman’s duty to know when and where they need to be—and then arrive promptly, with all the necessary components of their attire.
+It’s your duty to know when and where you need to be—and then arrive promptly, with all the necessary components of your attire.

 Serve as a liaison before the ceremony.